 A proven track record

 I have a depth of experience and confidence from my two decades of work in media, education and design.
-I have worked both client-side and in-house with a range of companies, from huge corporations to tiny startups, including most recently:
+I have worked both client-side and in-house with a range of companies, from huge corporations to tiny startups, including:

-- Research, testing strategy and wireframing on an e-commerce project for Canon.
+- Research, testing strategy and design for Canon’s ecommerce platform.

-- Industry disrupting new designs for Geniac, a startup who went on to secure £22million in funding.
+- UX design for Geniac, a startup who went on to secure £22million in funding.

-- A new information architecture for Mendeley’s suite of apps, laying a foundation for future growth.
+- A new information architecture for Mendeley’s suite of apps.

 Rich and varied background